collegeimprovements/events/docs/SCHEMA_REFERENCE.md

 ### Generated Functions

-When using `use Events.Schema`, these functions are automatically generated:
+When using `use Events.Core.Schema`, these functions are automatically generated:

 ```elixir
 # List of all castable fields